jgm/pandoc/doc/lua-filters.md

     **won't** match the "snowman" Unicode character.

     Use the [pandoc.text](#module-pandoc.text) module for Unicode-aware
-    transformation, and consider using using the lpeg or re library for pattern matching.
+    transformation, and consider using the lpeg or re library for pattern matching.

 # Examples